shubhamg0sai/top_500_tool/README.md

 # termux_All_hacking_tool
-This is only for information about top 500 + hacking tools in termux
+This is only for information about top 500 + hacking tools in termux and Linux

 FIND...ME.
 👉[![Instagram](https://img.shields.io/badge/INSTAGRAM-FOLLOW-red?style=for-the-badge&logo=instagram)](https://www.instagram.com/shubham_g0sain)👈